Sumandhal01/Hotel-booking-analysis/README.md

    ## Challenges:
    - Lot of null values were present in the dataset.
-   - It was challenging to select the best visualization techniques.
    - Lot of duplicate data.
    - The improper data type format was used for the data.